Created by David Black

-Independently wealthy thanks to a convenient inheritance, and aided and abetted by his devoted gal Friday (whose real name is Linda), his loving but worried sister Carol and a long-suffering cop friend, HARRY DICKINSON works as a virtually client-free private eye in the slowly dying Massachusetts town of Springdale.
-The big joke, though, is that for all the delusions, Harry is actually a pretty savvy detective, an affable and genuinely sweet guy with a knack for making people feel better about themselves.
+Independently wealthy thanks to a convenient inheritance, former used car salesman HARRY DICKINSON has decided to set himself up as a private eye in the slowly dying Massachusetts town of Springdale.
+Okay, he has practically no clients, but he’s aided and abetted (and humoured) by his devoted gal Friday (whose real name is Linda), his loving but worried sister Carol and a long-suffering cop friend.
+The big joke, though, is that for all his cuckoo-for-Cocoa-Puffs delusions, Harry is actually a pretty savvy detective, an affable and genuinely sweet guy with a knack for making people feel better about themselves.

-The fact that Phil and Carol live in the family home that Harry inherited has nothing to do with it, of course.
+The fact that Phil and Carol have been living rent-free in the family home that Harry has suddenly inherited has nothing to do with it, of course.

-Or that one of Phil's first moves is to get some power-of-attorney papers signed.
+Or that one of Phil’s first moves is eager to get some power-of-attorney papers signed.

-Like, echoes of It's a Wonderful Life and Harvey weren't enough?
-We also need One Flew Over the Cuckoo's Nest?
+Like, echoes of It’s a Wonderful Life and Harvey weren’t enough?
+The author had to drag in One Flew Over the Cuckoo’s Nest, too?

 I would have been happy just tailing the daft bugger around Springdale, watching him and Friday (she’s just wild about Harry, of course) stumble in and out of assorted comic misadventures, reading between the lines.